Badger: In popular culture

-The badger is the state animal of the U.S. state of Wisconsin, though this is a reference to the state's early miners rather than the animal itself, and Bucky Badger is the mascot of the athletic teams at the University of Wisconsin–Madison.
-The badger is also the official mascot of Brock University in St. Catharines, Ontario, Canada; The University of Sussex, England; and St Aidan's College at the University of Durham.
+The badger is the state animal of the U.S. state of Wisconsin, and Bucky Badger is the mascot of the University of Wisconsin–Madison.
+The badger also serves as the mascot of Brock University in Ontario, Canada; The University of Sussex and St Aidan's College, both in England; and of the Hufflepuff house of Hogwarts in the fictional Harry Potter franchise.